operand/agency/README.md

-The library provides a low-level means for connecting agents, systems, and human users by defining actions, callbacks, and access policies that you can use to monitor, control, and interact with your agents.
+The library provides a low-level means for connecting agents, systems, and human users by defining actions, callbacks, and access policies that you can use to connect, monitor, control, and interact with your agents.

 `agency` handles the details of the common messaging system and allows discovering and invoking actions across parties, automatically handling things